syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfTreeMap/Getting-Started.md

 You can group TreeMapItems using the following two types of levels:

-* TreeMap Flat Level
+* TreeMap flat level
-* TreeMap Hierarchical Level
+* TreeMap hierarchical level

-Add the levels either flat level or hierarchical level to the [`Levels`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfTreeMap.iOS~Syncfusion.SfTreeMap.iOS.SFTreeMap~Levels.html) collection in treemap.
+Add either flat level or hierarchical level to the [`Levels`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfTreeMap.iOS~Syncfusion.SfTreeMap.iOS.SFTreeMap~Levels.html) collection in TreeMap.
-Each level will be formed based on the property specified in the [`GroupPath`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfTreeMap.iOS~Syncfusion.SfTreeMap.iOS.SFTreeMapFlatLevel~GroupPath.html) and each rectangle size will be calculated based on the [`WeightValuePath`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfTreeMap.iOS~Syncfusion.SfTreeMap.iOS.SFTreeMap~WeightValuePath.html) property.
+Each level will be formed based on the property specified in the [`GroupPath`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfTreeMap.iOS~Syncfusion.SfTreeMap.iOS.SFTreeMapFlatLevel~GroupPath.html), and each rectangle size will be calculated based on the [`WeightValuePath`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfTreeMap.iOS~Syncfusion.SfTreeMap.iOS.SFTreeMap~WeightValuePath.html) property.

 ## Customizing the appearance of TreeMap by range

 You can differentiate the nodes based on their values and colors using [`RangeColorMapping`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfTreeMap.iOS~Syncfusion.SfTreeMap.iOS.SFRangeColorMapping.html).
 You can define the color value range using the [`From`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfTreeMap.iOS~Syncfusion.SfTreeMap.iOS.SFRange~From.html) and [`To`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfTreeMap.iOS~Syncfusion.SfTreeMap.iOS.SFRange~To.html) properties in Range.
-The values of From and To properties depend on underlying data bound to the [`ColorValuePath`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfTreeMap.iOS~Syncfusion.SfTreeMap.iOS.SFTreeMap~ColorValuePath.html) property.
+The values of the From and To properties depend on underlying data bound to the [`ColorValuePath`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfTreeMap.iOS~Syncfusion.SfTreeMap.iOS.SFTreeMap~ColorValuePath.html) property.

 {% tabs %}